Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 There is also an optional **[I/O board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/IO-Board)** to provide more capabilities like VGA output for old monitors, analog audio, optional audio out, and Buttons/LEDs for external connections to integrate into enclosures.

 This board is fully optional (no core strictly requires it) but it may be convenient to plug audio output outside of HDMI (for example).

+Do note that as of late 2019, you no longer need the I/O board for analog video and audio output, they can be obtained from an inexpensive DAC via **[Direct Video](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Direct-Video)**.

 ## 4. Cooling FPGA